Corythosaurus: Skull

 The nasals make up most of the crest.
-Brown assumed that they extended from the beaks' tip to the highest spot along the crest and that, unlike those in other genera, the nasals meet in the centre and are not separated in front by an ascending premaxillary process.
-Brown however, mistook the praemaxillae for the nasals; the snout is actually largely formed by them and they do separate the nasals.
-Brown also thought that on the top and back of the crest, the whole external face is covered by the frontals.
-Again he made a mistake: what he assumed to be the frontals are in fact the nasals.
+Brown assumed that they extended from the beaks' tip to the highest spot along the crest and that, unlike those in other genera, the nasals meet in the center and are not separated in front by an ascending premaxillary process.
+However, Brown mistook the praemaxillae for the nasals.
+The snout is actually largely formed by them and they do separate the nasals.
+Brown also thought that, on the top and back of the crest, the whole external face is covered by the frontals.
+Again he made a mistake, as what he assumed to be the frontals are in fact the nasals.
 The nasals end at the back of the squamosals in a hooked, short process.
-The prefrontals also make up part of the crest; however, Brown mistook the lower upper branch of the praemaxilla for the prefrontal.
-The actual prefrontal, triangular in shape, is located at the side of the crest base; it was by Brown seen as a part of the frontal.
-The real frontals, largely internal to the crest base structure, are not visible from the side.
+The prefrontals also make up part of the crest.
+However, Brown mistook the lower upper branch of the praemaxilla for the prefrontal.
+The actual prefrontal, which is triangular in shape, is located at the side of the crest base.
+It was seen by Brown as a part of the frontal.
+The real frontals, which are largely internal to the crest base structure, are not visible from the side.

 The mouth of the holotype of Corythosaurus is narrow.
-The praemaxillae each form two long folds.
-The folds enclose air passages extending the narial passages to the front of the snout.
-There they end in narrow openings, sometimes called "pseudonares", false bony nostrils.
+The praemaxillae each form two long folds that enclose air passages extending the narial passages to the front of the snout.
+There, they end in narrow openings, sometimes called "pseudonares", which are false bony nostrils.
 These were mistaken by Brown for the real nares or nostrils.
 These are actually situated inside the crest, above the eye sockets.
-As in Saurolophus, the expanded portion of the premaxillary in front of the pseudonaris' opening is elongate: by comparison, in Kritosaurus, the bill is short, and the pseudonares extend far forward.
+As in Saurolophus, the expanded portion of the premaxillary in front of the pseudonaris' opening is elongate.
+By comparison, the bill of Kritosaurus is short and the pseudonares extend far forward.
 At the end of the Corythosaurus bill, the two pseudonares unite into one.
-Because of his incorrect identification, Brown assumed that the holotype's inferior process of the premaxillary was shorter than in Kritosaurus and Saurolophus, and that the process does not unite with the lacrimal, another difference from those genera.
+Because of his incorrect identification, Brown assumed that the holotype's inferior process of the premaxillary was shorter than in Kritosaurus and Saurolophus and that the process does not unite with the lacrimal, which is another difference from those genera.
 The praemaxilla actually does touch the lacrimal and extends to the rear until well behind the eye socket.